 The streets of Rome become a labyrinth – one of Dante’s rings - blurred by speed and Toby, exhilarated by it, comes to resemble the middle aged Poe, alcoholic and mad.
 As the lights reflected on the narrow windshield spin by the car bounces in place like a toy, and Toby's flying hair and furious shifting become a comedy of simulated forward movement - clearly the car is stationary.
 There is a similar shot in Stanley Kubrick's A Clockwork Orange where the point of view shot from the car turns the frame into a tunnel, into which one point perspective seems to recede endlessly into a Futurist dream of speed, power and freedom.
 But unlike Kubrick's film – which openly delights in the fantasy - this dream is shown to be a simulacrum - Toby is going nowhere.
 The shots of the car are obviously done in a studio because, despite the wind effects and the street-lights flashing by on the windshield, the overall lighting remains static and consistent.
 Another way that we notice that the car is not moving is that the relationship of the camera and the car is highly elaborate and precise: The camera delicately pans the metallic surface of the Ferrari, gliding over its small curved windshield.
 It is as if one machine (the camera) were lovingly playing with another (the car) in a macabre dance - Queen Mab in modern clothes.
-This is the nightmare of the contemporary condition - to be in full control at incredibly high speed - but not really moving or going anywhere at the same time - complete paralysis.
+This is the nightmare of the contemporary condition - to be in full control at incredibly high speed (that could be fatal) - but not really moving or going anywhere at the same time - complete paralysis.
 This is why Fellini constantly evokes a cinematic convention (such as the "freedom of the open road") and proceeds to negate it at the same time.

 Toby drives through the maze of Rome like a man being chased by demons and in a fit of hysteria he doesn't seem to know whether to laugh or cry.
 Since he does not know Rome at all he improvises madly taking alleys and side streets, eventually coming to a cul-de-sac full of sheep - a beautiful symbol of Christ's fold that might have come from a neorealist film - but Toby is not impressed - the moment of mystery has passed.
-Toby puts his Ferrari in reverse and moves on, driving through neighborhoods that seem hundreds of years old and representing another age to which, clearly, he does not belong.
+He puts his Ferrari in reverse and moves on, driving through neighborhoods that seem hundreds of years old and representing another age to which, clearly, he does not belong.
 He stops by a fountain to cool himself with some water and have a look around - then he lets out a scream of pain and disgust as loudly and as long as possible to no one in particular.
 There is then a short pause to see if there is a reply - there is none and he gets back into his car and drives off.
 The beautiful lights from a local fair or block party that is long over beautifully illuminate the gold Ferrari as it hurtles through the empty streets, and Toby clearly revels in the sense of power and freedom as he navigates the strangely deserted streets that come to resemble the metaphysical paintings of Giorgio De Chirico transported from Volos, the provincial early 20th century small town of Greece where he was born and raised, to Rome's La Dolce Vita, but the party's over, Toby is too late.

 As Toby drives around a square the car's headlights illuminate a cardboard dog yet on the soundtrack we hear a real dog.
 Fellini shows much of the reality which Toby encounters, including people, to be props.
 Near a restaurant a waiter stands as if paralyzed with fear on the edge of the sidewalk.
 In the close-up he was clearly real - yet in a long shot we then see the Ferrari hit a mannequin dressed as the waiter and speed off.
 Like the actress in the cleaning commercial transformed into a mannequin the waiter becomes a life size cut-out.
 The fact that Toby wants to “marry” the first and that he “kills” the second is significant.
 Unlike Toby, who is privileged, both the housewife and the waiter are subservient figures and Toby is shown in close-up looking at them before their transformation.
 These close-ups strongly suggest that the metamorphosis from human to mannequins and cardboard cut-out that people and animals undergo is a product of Toby’s imagination.
 Through Toby’s point of view we repeatedly see adults as grotesque caricatures driven by vanity, stupidity and greed.
 We are made to feel that these point of view shots are an honest assessment of the contemporary world, not despite the theatrical distortions, but because of them, for it is only then that we are able to see what lies underneath the surface of reality.
 Fellini in a sense has it both ways.
 Toby’s erratic point-of-view is treated as both an alcoholic withdrawal from a reality that is out of control, and as a justified indictment of a society that is spectacularly ridiculous when we see what it prizes.
 Fellini started his career as a caricaturist and he uses that talent with a scathing directness that can be seen as a comic moral critique along the lines of Petronius, Rabelais and Cervantes.

 At a certain point Toby finds himself in open country, outside of Rome, completely lost.
 He stops his car by the side of a road with a home made shack, like those made by street people.
 A man incongruously comes out of the shack on all fours like an animal - he is wearing a cardboard mask.
 Toby asks him how to get back to the center of Rome.
 The man informs him in Italian that the road is closed - the bridge has collapsed - but Toby doesn't speak Italian.
 Out of his element, he is in the wrong place at the wrong time; in classical tragedy we would say that his protective gods have deserted him.
-From the shielding fold of Bacchus, he is now in the hands of the Mars - the god of war and agriculture.
+From the shielding fold of Bacchus, he is now in the hands of Mars - the god of war and agriculture.
 A fascinating combination that would have made perfect sense to a man of the classical age, but not to a modern, urban man - especially not one making his escape in a Ferrari.
 But not all roads lead to Rome - and Toby Dammit is about to find one such road that takes him to a very different place.

 Toby drives like mad through empty highways as if daring an accident to happen.
 The crash comes against a barricade of oil drums and construction equipment.
 There is a shot of a tire spinning that is consciously awkward, accomplished as before, by zooming and tracking at different rhythms.
 Toby gets out of the car and starts to walk down a very modern highway with steel guard rails - but he appears to be in the middle of a deserted landscape.
-Suddenly Nino Rota’s music abruptly stops.
+Suddenly Nino Rota’s insistent music abruptly stops.
 There is a heavy fog and behind the fog there are only trees and mountains.
 Because it is so difficult to see Toby walks into a discarded and empty oil drum lying in the middle of the road and he kicks it away - and the drum rolls into a chasm.
 We don't see it happen but infer it from the sound.
 After a few seconds we hear a very distant collision as the drum crashes at the bottom of an abyss.
 From the time lapse between the drum's stopping its roll and the crash we infer that it is a deep space - enough to be fatal.
 Only upon this realization do we see close-up of Toby smiling.
 He looks up and finally sees the collapsed bridge between layers of fog, and on the other side of the abyss he sees the little girl from the 19th century with her white ball.
 He shouts: